 Butts, established in 1994, is the only organic brewery on this list.
 Their website is very primitive, but it’s had some updates recently and you can now order online, with delivery by national courier.Mixed cases are available.
 You can also buy their beer from Waitrose and specialist farm shops and I’ve been impressed with the brews that I have tried, especially the Green Lager.

 Crazy Dave Cider– Holyport, Berkshire – @crazydavecider

 Crazy Dave has been producing cider in Holyport since 2013.
 The website is user friendly and clearly shows you their story and what they’re all about.
 They sell a range of ciders including their CAMRA winner Katy which is medium sweet.
-In May, their new ‘Mazing Mulberry will be bottled and hit the site.
+In May 2020, they bottled their new ‘Mazing Mulberry.
 To place an order, it’s a case of ‘Hello Dave’ via the phone.
-Delivery is free if you order six bottles and live relatively nearby.
-Otherwise, it can be sent out to you for a reasonable fee.
+Delivery is free with super reasonable minimum order spends of £15 / £25 depending on your location.

 Indigenous – Chaddleworth, Berkshire – @indigenousbrew

 This microbrewery has been creating beer since 2011, and the AMMO Belle American Pale Ale won ‘Beer of the Festival’ at Reading in 2016.
 Beer can be bought in various sizes, from bottles to pint carriers and beyond.
-You need to call ahead to order: their stuff is also regularly stocked in the Grumpy Goat and Inn at Home.
+You need to call ahead to order: brews are also regularly stocked in the Grumpy Goat and Inn at Home.